hkpeterpeter/face_gender/README.md

 Step 3 - Select Gallery View in Zoom

-- The application will keep detecting faces (per 1 second by default)
+- The application will keep detecting faces
+    - By default, the face detection is executed per second
-- The update frequency can be adjusted in `main.py`)
+    - The update frequency `WAIT_SECONDS` can be adjusted in `main.py`
+        - A lower value can be set for an older laptop

 ![Step 3](how_to_use_with_zoom/use_with_zoom_step3.png)